nickiannone/snowpiercer/doc/design.md

 We will have several smaller microservices to handle things outside of the scope of the main Rails application.

+### Mapmaker

+This component pulls in and updates base street data for the

 ### Search

 We want to have Elasticsearch available on the actual data for analytical purposes, so the actual records can be indexed without the rest of the system taking a performance hit.